 Step 2.
 Tension the yarn, and keep the working yarn in the back.

 Step 3.
-Take the right-hand needle from left to right into the first stitch on your left needle.
+Take the right-hand needle from left to right into the first stitch on your left hand knitting needle.
 Keep the right needle in the back.

 You’ve completed the knit stitch.